jakedowns/reshade-shaders/Citra AddOn/README.md

 - basically a clone of the Generic Depth addon, that remaps all calls from other effects/addons looking to access the `DEPTH` texture to instead access a pre-processed depth texture, specially modified to normalize it from Citra's emulation-specific values to something more standardly consumable by other shader effects pipelines

 ### Installation:

+> **Note** in order to test this, you'll need a custom build of Citra.
+You can build it yourself from this [tagged commit](https://github.com/jakedowns/citra-fix-custom-interlaced-shader-path/tree/reshade-left-eye-optional), or [download the citra-qt.exe from the release page here](https://github.com/jakedowns/citra-fix-custom-interlaced-shader-path/releases/tag/reshade-left-eye-optional)
+>
+> Hopefully the pull request to fix this gets merged: https://github.com/citra-emu/citra/pull/6140
+> or, i'll find another way to capture the left-eye's depth buffer to negate the need for this patch

 1. download [`citra.addon`](./citra.addon) (64-bit) OR [`citra32.addon`](./citra32.addon) (32-bit) into the same directory as `ReShade.ini` and `citra-qt.exe`
 2. place `Citra.fx` in `./reshade-shaders/Shaders/` sub-directory within the Citra executable folder
 4. start citra. (if it crashes or reshade doesn't launch, disable generic depth, edit ReShade.ini: